Best toy cars with eyes for pretend play

 This also makes the set extra fun for pretend play.

-The images and the translations on the cars are not very good.
-A bit strange combinations arise with a fire truck, for example, with hot sauce and pizza on it.
+The images and translations on the cars are not very good.
+Some strange combinations are created, for example with a fire truck with hot sauce and pizza on it.

 Disney Cars Radiator Springs Mountain Race